athowes/beyond-borders/README.md

 # areal-comparison

-Code for the manuscript Howes *et al.* "Small-area estimation with aggregated Gaussian processes" (in preparation).
+Code for the manuscript Howes *et al.* "Comparing models for spatial structure in small-area estimation" (in preparation).

 ## File structure